 It’s also important to remember that not all the headaches might be caused by the brain injury.
 Many instances where a person might experience a traumatic brain injury, they might also sustain a jaw injury, such as a blow during an altercation or whiplash during a car accident.
 Because TMJ can be a progressive condition, it may partly account for worsening headaches after the accident.

 After you experience a TBI, you should talk to your doctor and get specialized care for your brain injury.
 But if treatments your doctor and specialists prescribe isn’t working, consider the possibility that you may have another injury that could be contributing to your headaches.
 We can determine whether TMJ treatment or some other approach might give better results for your headache care.

-To learn whether TMJ is partly responsible for your headaches in the Detroit area, please call (248) 480-0085 today for an appointment with TMJ dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.
+To learn whether TMJ is partly responsible for your headaches in the Detroit area, please call (248) 480-0085 today for an appointment with TMJ dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.